 - Remove wires 26 and 30 from regulator terminals 26 and 30 in order to eliminate the possibility for overvoltage.
 Remove the wire from B- in order to avoid fault code 803. - 2.
 Start the engine and run at rated speed (high idle). - 3.
-Measure residual generator output voltage. - 4.
-Measure voltage across terminals 20 and 22 of the digital voltage regulator. - 5.
+Measure residual generator output voltage. - Measure voltage across terminals 20 and 22 of the digital voltage regulator. - 5.
 Shut down the engine. - 6.
-Voltage ratio is equal to measured generator output voltage divided by measured voltage across terminals 20 and 22.
+The voltage ratio is equal to the measured generator output voltage divided by the measured voltage that is across terminals 20 and 22.

-Note: On occasion, it may be necessary to flash the field in order to get enough residual voltage for this test.
+Note: On an occasion, it may be necessary to flash the field in order to get enough residual voltage for this test.

-Parameter :03 - Generator Type.
-This relates to the type of generator which the digital voltage regulator is controlling.
+Parameter:03 - Generator Type Parameter:03 relates to the type of generator which the digital voltage regulator is controlling.
 This is required for the digital voltage regulator to properly measure the output frequency of the generator.
-The digital voltage regulator measures frequency using two of the PM power inputs (26 and 30).
+The digital voltage regulator measures frequency by using two of the PM power inputs (26 and 30).
 The generator frame size is indicated on the nameplate which is located on the outside of the generator terminal box.